Statute of Westminster Adoption Act 1947

-The Statute of Westminster Adoption Act 1947 (Public Act no. 38 of 1947) was a constitutional Act of the New Zealand Parliament that formally accepted the full external autonomy offered by the British Parliament.
-By passing the Act on 25 November 1947, New Zealand adopted the Statute of Westminster 1931, an Act of the British Parliament which granted full sovereign status and Commonwealth membership to the Dominions ratifying the statute.
-New Zealand was the last Dominion to do so, as the Dominion of Newfoundland voted to become a part of Canada in 1948.
+The Statute of Westminster Adoption Act 1947 was a constitutional act of the New Zealand Parliament that formally accepted the full external autonomy offered by the British Parliament.
+By passing the Act, New Zealand adopted the Statute of Westminster 1931, an act of the British Parliament that granted full sovereign status and Commonwealth membership to the Dominions ratifying the statute.
+New Zealand was the last Dominion to ratify it (the Dominion of Newfoundland did not ratify it before becoming part of Canada in 1949).

 At the time of its adoption in New Zealand, the Statute of Westminster was seen as a necessary constitutional step to clarify the sovereignty of the New Zealand Parliament, and not a change in New Zealand's relationship with its former coloniser, to which New Zealand politicians stressed continued loyalty.
 It has come to be regarded as an important step in the independence of New Zealand.
+Arguably the New Zealand Parliament was not a sovereign parliament until the act passed, as it was not able to make or unmake all law.

-The Act was later repealed by the Constitution Act 1986, which, among other provisions, removed all ability of the British Parliament to pass laws for New Zealand.
+The Act was replaced and repealed by the Constitution Act 1986, which, among other provisions, removed all ability of the British Parliament to pass laws for New Zealand.

 Effect

 The Act's main purpose was to adopt sections two, three, four, five and six of the Statute of Westminster 1931.
 Section two of the Statute repealed the Colonial Laws Validity Act 1865, section three allowed the Parliament to legislate extraterritoriality, section four disallowed the British Parliament to legislate for the Dominion, except by its own consent.
 Sections five and six relate to jurisdiction over merchant shipping and Courts of Admiralty.

 Section two of the Act ensured that, under section four of the Statute, the request and consent of the New Zealand Parliament was required for any legislation.
 It also stated existing statutes of the United Kingdom that applied to New Zealand "shall be deemed so to apply and extend as if they have always so applied and extended according to its tenor".
 This section allowed the New Zealand Parliament the ability to amend all of the New Zealand Constitution Act 1852, a power it took up by the passing of the New Zealand Constitution Amendment (Request and Consent) Act 1947.
 The United Kingdom Parliament then passed the New Zealand Constitution Amendment Act 1947 (UK).

-The Act enabled the New Zealand parliament to create New Zealand citizenship, which it did with the passing of the British Nationality and New Zealand Citizenship Act 1948 in 1948.
+The Act enabled the New Zealand parliament to create New Zealand citizenship, which it did with the passing of the British Nationality and New Zealand Citizenship Act 1948.